Police Fire Tear Gas At Hong Kong Protesters

-Demonstrators who have taken to the streets of Hong Kong for the ninth weekend in a row were dispersed by police after firing tear gas into the crowd.
+Demonstrators who have taken to the streets of Hong Kong for the ninth weekend in a row were dispersed by police firing tear gas into the crowd.

-On Saturday police officers donning gas masks and shields tried to quell the tens of thousands of protesters who had surrounded a police station in the shopping district of Mong Kok, according to The Associated Press.
+On Saturday, police officers wearing gas masks and wielding shields tried to quell the demonstration, comprised of tens of thousands of protesters who had surrounded a police station in the shopping district of Mong Kok, according to The Associated Press.

-Officials said the demonstrators dressed in black smashed car windows, spraypainted inflammatory language on the police station’s walls and lanched bricks at buildings with a makeshift slingshot, according to Al Jazeera.
+Officials said the demonstrators dressed in black smashed car windows, spray painted inflammatory language on the police station’s walls and launched bricks at buildings with a makeshift slingshot, according to Al Jazeera.

 Protesters also removed a Chinese flag from a pole and tossed it into Victoria Harbour.

 The Chinese government and the army issued stern warnings about any political unrest and protests in public spaces.
-The warnings stated that any person to go past the pre-approved protest route would be breaking the law.
-They requested that protesters to stick to designated routes and times said that any demonstrations that are not pre-approved will be dispersed as unlawful assemblies.
+The warnings stated that any person to go outside the pre-approved protest route would be breaking the law.
+They requested that protesters to stick to designated routes and times and said that any demonstrations that are not pre-approved will be dispersed as unlawful assemblies.

-Protesters defied those warnings Saturday creating a barricade with umbrellas, road barriers and garbage bins.
+Protesters defied those warnings Saturday, creating a barricade with umbrellas, road barriers, and garbage bins.

 As the standoffs dragged on, police also blocked local residents and tourists from returning to their homes and hotels, according to The Associated Press.